Saliva Testing – Observation of Pulsatile Hormones

 Very!
 Aside from the practical aspects of saliva hormone testing, the tests are widely accepted in the medical profession to provide an accurate and reliable measure of hormone levels at the time of collection.

 The popularity of saliva hormone testing has led to the establishment of well-defined hormone reference ranges in healthy individuals, meaning that hormone results can be compared against the most relevant typical range.
-Factors such as sex, age and menopausal status all affect normal hormone ranges, and can be adjusted for, providing an accurate assessment of hormone profile relative to expected norms.
+Factors such as sex, age, history and menopausal status all affect normal hormone ranges, and can be adjusted for, providing an accurate assessment of hormone profile relative to expected norms.